-2.1 PCE Environmental Commitments Applicable to All Package 20 Bridges a.
-If avoidance of hazardous materials is not a viable alternative and soils that appear to be contaminated are encountered during construction, the South Carolina Department of Health and Environmental Control (SCDHEC) will be informed.
-Hazardous materials will be tested and removed and/or treated in accordance with the United States Environmental Protection Agency and the SCDHEC requirements, if necessary.
+1) If avoidance of hazardous materials is not a viable alternative and soils that appear to be contaminated are encountered during construction, the South Carolina Department of Health and Environmental Control (SCDHEC) shall be informed.
+Hazardous materials shall be tested and removed and/or treated in accordance with the United States Environmental Protection Agency and SCDHEC requirements, if necessary.